Casa Brisa da Ria

 Santa Luzia is merely 4km away from the major city of Tavira, yet a slow, charming little fishing village stretching along the waterfront of Ría Formosa.

-The harbor front is the promenade overlooking colorful fishing boats, some of which are piling up with clay pots to catch octopus.
+The harbor front is the promenade overlooking colorful fishing boats, some of which are piled up with clay pots that catch octopus.
 That is what this village is famed for, or even called “capital do polvo (octopus)”.
 Fishermen here use traditional method to catch this delicacy, which many Portuguese are adoring.
 In the restaurants lining up across the promenade offers this delicious speciality among variety of seafood caught on the day.